 C19: 2020 will once again feature a series of seminars which will provide participants the opportunity for a collaborative conversation around a particular topic.
 Each seminar will be capped at 15 participants and will be run by leaders with expertise in the topic.
 Typically, each participant will submit a five-page paper before the conference to be read in advance by the other participants; time in the seminar itself will be reserved for discussion.
 Seminar participants will be listed in the program.
 Participation as both a presenter and seminar participant will be allowed only as space permits.
 Leaders are chosen by the Program Committee.

 Conference participants are limited to one appearance on the program in a substantive role (presenter, roundtable participant, or respondent), and one appearance as a session organizer, chair, seminar participant, or speaker/facilitator on a professional support session.
 Please submit only one proposal for a substantive role.

-Submissions will be due September 6, 2019, 11:59pm.
+Submissions were due September 6, 2019.
+All accepted panels have been notified.
 Please see the conference website for further information.

 Jennifer C. James, Program Chair, The George Washington University,

 Mark Rifkin, The University of North Carolina at Greensboro,